Sign in

 Delta

-As the fifth and final type, Delta robots are the fastest and most expensive.
-They have a unique, dome-shaped work envelope in which they can achieve very high speeds.
-Delta robots are best for fast pick-and-place or product transfer applications like moving parts from a conveyor belt and placing them in boxes or onto another conveyor belt.
-They also come as complete solutions for machine designers but are more complicated in use than the 6-Axis or SCARA robots.
-The main advantage of Delta robots is their speed and precision with which they operate.
+Lastly, Delta robots are the fastest and most sophisticated type.
+They feature a unique, dome-shaped work envelope allowing for remarkable speed.
+Delta robots excel in rapid pick-and-place or product transfer applications, such as transferring items from a conveyor belt to boxes or other conveyor systems.
+While they also offer comprehensive solutions for machine designers, their operation is more complex than that of 6-Axis or SCARA robots.
+The primary advantages of Delta robots are their high speed and precision.

 Safety And Maintenance Of Industrial Robots